Alan Clark

 LIVE AID

 I’m often asked in interviews which gig is the most memorable I’ve played.
-The answer is any of the solo piano concerts I’ve played - I love doing them - but really it has to be Live Aid, because it’s the biggest gig I’ve played and probably the biggest gig anyone has ever played.
+The answer is any of the solo piano concerts I’ve played.
+But really it has to be Live Aid because it’s the biggest gig I and anyone else has ever played.
 Here’s a brief account of my day:

 I was woken by the morning sun streaming into my window.
 I switched on the TV and watched the start of Live Aid, knowing I’d be on that stage 9 or so hours later, which was weird because I was still in bed.
 I ate breakfast sunning myself on the veranda and watching the show, and set off for Wembley around 11am, giving myself plenty of time as I’d wrongly assumed I’d be stuck in endless traffic heading to Wembley but everyone was either in the stadium or watching it on TV, so the traffic was light.
 The band met up around 1pm in Wembley Arena, which is adjacent to Wembley stadium and is where we, Dire Straits, were several shows into a run of 12.
 We walked over to the stadium around 2:30pm and it’s all a bit of a blur thereafter but I remember the backstage was heaving with celebrities, that we did a photo shoot with David Bailey, and before we performed we were briefed about how important it was that we stick to the allotted time for our set; to make sure everyone did, there was a large kitchen clock hanging at the side of the stage, which is visible in the photo below.